 Super Tuscan Wine at Ornellaia Vineyards in Bolgheri

-In the middle of the ’70s, more winemakers in the wine region followed his example and today the Super Tuscan Wines have gained quiet a reputation and have become world-famous for their overall high quality of Red Wine.
+In the middle of the ’70s, more winemakers in the wine region followed his example and today the Super Tuscan Wines have gained quite a reputation and have become world-famous for their overall high quality of Red Wine.

 Table of Content: "Super Tuscan Wines at Ornellaia Vineyards in Bolgheri"